 Transaction Cost Risk.
 Transaction costs refer to the charges that are associated with buying and selling securities for the Fund.
 As a result of the Fund's expected high rate of trading in options, the Fund may incur higher brokerage and transactional charges than those associated with an average equity fund.
 These transaction costs increase the cost of your investment in the Fund.
 The economic impact to the Fund is similar to what could occur if the Fund experienced high portfolio turnover (e.g., in excess of 100% per year).
-The Fund's high levels of transaction costs may result in higher taxes when Fund shares are held in a taxable account.
 These costs increase the costs of a shareholder's investment in the Fund and may affect the Fund's performance.